syncfusion-content/uwp-docs/uwp/CellGrid/Interactive-Features.md

 ## Tooltip

-The SfCellGrid provides support for adding tooltip for individual cells.
+The Excel-like Grid provides support for adding tooltip for individual cells.
 Tooltip will be displayed as small pop-up window when the mouse hover the cells.

 To display the tooltip, set the `ShowTooltip` property to true.